“Humans haven’t necessarily made the best choices for our world.” – Interview with Peter Mantello on Emotionalized Artificial Intelligence

 The electromagnetic, electric and mechanical recordings originate from the research infrastructure of the biological laboratory at UT Austin by Hans Hofmann and the underwater observatory RemOS in Kongsfjorden, Spitsbergen by Philipp Fischer (Alfred-Wegener-Institut for polar and marine research).
 The audio material stays unprocessed; it is merely re-arranged and layered.
 The sonic works set out from digital data generation as part of scientific procedures to take a specific course outlined by a series of sonic extracts.

-Here you can listen to excerpts from Valentina’s work that she presented that evening
+Here you can listen to excerpts from Valentina’s work that she presented during the evening:

 Photos and videos by Jana Hambitzer